Bamini-Varalaxmi/Physical_Design/interview_questions/README.md

 ## Q. How many Modes, corners and scenarions there?
+Functional Mode: checking the functionality from one flop to other flop with high frequency clock Scan Mode: Applying the test vector to the input to test flop functionality Scan Capture Mode: Applying the test vectors to the input are to test the logical circuit present in between the flop.
+Uses same frequency as functionality frequency clock, if the functionality mode timing is clean then scan capture is also clean.
+Memory Built in self test: testing the circuit which is present inside the memory.
+Uses low frequency clock
 ## Q. setting operating conditions?
 **set_operating_conditions -max WORST -max_library Typ.db -min BEST -min_library HoldTyp.db**
 ## Q. report_timing options?